snchong/thunderthings/README.md

     When the application is run, it installs files that allows the Thunderbird add-on to communicate with the ThunderThings app, which is what opens the Things' Quick Entry interface.
 In more detail, it installs a manifest file as required by [Mozilla's native messaging](https://wiki.mozilla.org/WebExtensions/Native_Messaging) in the directory `~/Library/Application Support/Mozilla/NativeMessagingHosts/` and in the directory `/Library/Application Support/Mozilla/NativeMessagingHosts/`.
 (Installation in the latter directory is required to get it to work on some machines, as the manifest file in the user directory does not seem to be used.)

+    **Note:** Some users have reported that macOS is quarantining `ThunderThings.app`, which prevents the user from running the application.
+If you encounter this, you will need to clear the quarantine bit by opening the terminal and executing `xattr -c /Applications/ThunderThings.app`, which clears the quarantine bit.
+If you are concerned about the security of the app, you can download the code from this repo, inspect it (it's pretty straightforward), and build it yourself, by running `make` in the `app` directory.

 ## Usage